Directed by Clarence Brown

 In 1943, Clarence Brown grappled with life and death with The Human Comedy, offering catharsis for an American public stung by what the war had cost them, with some nine million men and women displaced into the service, and perhaps a hundred thousand dead by the time the film was released in March, which meant that for a hundred thousand families, give or take, it had cost them everything already.
 I wasn't there, but I like to think The Human Comedy did all that a movie could have done, which admittedly isn't that much even if it's a mawkish war years masterpiece: it contextualized the losses America had suffered and promised that American utopianism would triumph, even if, for many, life remained uncertain and afraid, or worse, certain and grieving.
-In 1944, MGM gave Brown a similar task, only this time with Britain—sort-of with Britain, for it does have an American protagonist.
-On behalf of Britain, he looked at other successful Britain-set war melodramas of the early 40s, and kind of just mooshed 1940's Waterloo Bridge and 1942's Mrs. Miniver together.
+In 1944, Brown took on a similar task, only this time with Britain—sort-of with Britain, for it does have an American protagonist.
+On behalf of Britain, he looked at MGM's other successful Britain-set war melodramas of the early 40s, and kind of just mooshed 1940's Waterloo Bridge and 1942's Mrs. Miniver together.

 That is, of course, incredibly reductive and unfair to The White Cliffs of Dover (and "an American protagonist" already makes it somewhat distinct); but it is not for those reasons inapt.
 I assume composer Herbert Stothart must have agreed: Stothart scored both this and Waterloo Bridge—he also scored Mrs. Miniver, but since I don't recall Mrs. Miniver's music, never mind it—but he seemed to recognize the affinities between the two accurately enough to recycle Waterloo Bridge's idea of using "Auld Lang Syne" to shape a beautiful romance doomed by the onrush of war.
 It was based on a work by Alice Duer Miller, famed poet of early 20th century feminism, now turned towards interventionism: having witessed Britain's unexpectedly desperate struggle against the forces of darkness in 1940, Miller authored The White Cliffs, a verse novel about the American wife of a British officer who found herself caught similarly off-guard 26 years before.
 It struck an enormous chord with audiences on both sides of the Atlantic, selling over a million copies and therefore becoming what is, I expect, the single most commercially successful work of English language poetry ever, at least in its author's lifetime, despite a wildly-variable meter that makes it frequently-clunky and sometimes-downright-annoying to read, not to mention some truly enervating bullshit non-rhymes, like "lover" and "Dover," or "rather" and "father."
 But it has finer points, too, and I am no poetry critic.

 Other than both stories concerning mothers in England, Miller's White Cliffs is, obviously, rather less indebted to Mrs. Miniver than the film winds up.
 Miller's verse novel is much more concerned with World War I, and the interwar years, concluding its narrative with the certainty of war, but not the war itself, I expect because, fundamentally, it's an activist poem advocating America's entry into WWII, and not "really" about Britain already being in it.
-I can't say how cautiously MGM approached the rare challenge of adapting a poem, but they dutifully did so with The White Cliffs of Dover (though evidently MGM saw fit to clarify precisely which Cretaceous chalk deposits Miller's title referred to).
+I can't say how cautiously MGM and Brown, who produced, approached the rare challenge of adapting a poem, but they dutifully did so with The White Cliffs of Dover (evidently MGM saw fit to clarify precisely which Cretaceous chalk deposits Miller's title referred to).
 It's possibly less-unfaithful than the average adaptation from any given medium, but it does decisively widen the poem's scope, taking us all the way up to August 1942, beginning in the aftermath of the disastrous and foolish raid on Dieppe.
 Even besides this, it's obliged to add significantly to Miller's loose narrative (it bears noting, also, that the term "verse novel" is misleading itself, as White Cliffs has the word count of a short story, and Robert Nathan is even credited here with providing some "additional verse").
 The film doesn't depart radically, or at least not obviously radically, in terms of its plot, but it finds its own resonances, mostly by modifying what was already there.
 It can be a little willy-nilly about it, honestly (for example, an older brother to the male lead is replaced with a younger brother, but all the important material regarding the family tradition that an eldest son be named "Percy" remains completely intact, so they are required to further invent another brother, who died decades earlier of childhood illness).
 But Miller, obviously, could never have used Dieppe as Brown and his screenwriters do, with horrifying effectiveness in its own right—but, upon its release, also just a month shy of a more successful return to France.

 So: we begin as the poem does, which is to say, in hindsight, with Susan, Lady Ashwood (Irene Dunne) already widowed and alone, her son Sir John (Peter Lawford) already having joined his lost father's regiment.
 Susan has likewise determined to serve her adoptive country, working as a nurse in a military hospital.
 Presently, she awaits the arrival of some three hundred casualties from "the show" across the Channel.
-Unable to rest, her thoughts drift back to her own arrival in Britain, many years before, in the April of 1914, alongside her newspaperman father Hiram Dunne (Frank Morgan).
+Unable to rest, her thoughts drift back to her own arrival in Britain, many years before, in the April of 1914, alongside her newspaperman father Hiram Dunn (Frank Morgan).
 The trip appears to have been mostly her idea, as Hiram hates Britain—he hates its weather (and in response, Britain's weather spites his lumbago), he despises its food, and in truth he might not particularly care for its inhabitants, either.
 Accordingly, Susan winds up spending seven days in London and most of them trapped in the walls of their boarding house.
 Fortunately, a fellow boarder, gregarious old Colonel Forsythe (C. Aubrey Smith), takes an interest in her plight, and brings her out to an aristocratic ball where no less than the King and Queen shall make an appearance, and in arranging for a more suitable dance partner than himself, he runs across Sir John Ashwood (Alan Marshal).
 John has arrived alone, and is meant to be taking care of his friend's Australian cousin as a favor, but in a deft bit of subterfuge Forsythe sends him in Susan's direction; I believe the implication is less that John can't tell Americans and Australians apart, but that he very much refuses to believe she's not his date.
 And she is very happy to play along.

 It is, obviously, love at first sight, and John intervenes to extend Susan's English vacation—and when the time comes, asks her to extend it forever.
 The second time he proposes marriage, she agrees, overcoming her discomfort in his English country manor home, making peace with his deceptively aloof mother Lady Jean (Gladys Cooper) and younger brother Reggie (John Warburton), and overlooking the fact that his second proposal really only just stops short of actual, legal kidnapping (40s screenwriters and perhaps Brown in particular did, after all, have their beloved little romantic comedy shortcuts).
 But if you recall that it is 1914, you know their time together shall be short.
 She sees him once again, on leave in Dieppe, where they conceive a child, meant to be named "Percy" as tradition dictates, but named "John" anyway (a small but extremely revealing change from the poem: the American gets her way).
 This son (Roddy McDowall as a child) is all that will be left of Susan's Sir John, dead somewhere in France, and for maximum tragic irony, killed only a few hours before November 11th, 1918.
 In time, Lady Jean passes too—I didn't mention it, but war pulverized this family, and Reggie died even before John did—and that leaves Susan, stranded in a Britain preparing once again for war, with a half-American, half-British child, who would prefer to honor his father's legacy while every instinct in Susan's body screams to escape with him to the safety across the ocean.